dirkroorda/laf-fabric/docs/texts/getting-started.rst

 This package has been used to obtain the actual LAF version of the ETCBC database.

 .. note::
+    For advanced users only:
     In order to use *emdros2laf* and parts of *etcbc*, you need to install `EMDROS <http://emdros.org>`_ software, which is freely available.
     Tip: it works nicely with an sqlite3 backend.
+    You only need this when you want to run MQL queries (the same queries you can design and store in SHEBANQ) from withing your programs.

 Get the data
 ============